Free Walking Tour Berlin

 Tips:

-• Take some time to visit the nearby Berlin Zoological Garden, one of the oldest and most diverse zoos in the world.
+Spend few minutes and visit the Berlin Zoological Garden, which is among the oldest and most scientifically diverse existing zoo in the world.

-• Take some time to visit the nearby Berlin Zoological Garden, one of the oldest and most diverse zoos in the world.
+Spend some time to drop in the nearby Berlin Zoological Garden it is one of the oldest and most diverse zoo in the world.

 Tips:

-• Consider purchasing a museum pass for access to all the museums on Museum Island.
+There is the option to buy a museum pass for all the museums located in the area of Museum Island.

 Tips:

-• Bring your camera or smartphone to capture the impressive murals.
+You will want to bring your camera or smartphone to take photos of the huge murals.

-• Start your walk early in the morning to avoid the crowds.
+It is also important to start your walk early in the morning to avert on the large number of people.

 Tips: